The percentage of the United States population that has completed high school and college has increased over the past generation.

-That total has jumped from 55 percent to nearly 80 percent.
+That total has jumped from 55 percent to nearly 90 percent in a recent survey.

-The percentage of 25-year-olds who have completed four years of college has increased from 11 percent to 23 percent.
+Meanwhile, the percentage of 25-year-olds who have completed four years of college has increased from 11 percent to 34 percent.

 These are findings of the National Center for Education Statistics.

 Many people find it surprising to learn that, at any given time, nearly one-third of Americans are involved with our education system.

 The United States has a population of almost 320 million people.

 Of those residents, more than 77 million students are enrolled in American schools and colleges.

 Many residents also work in the education system.
 Almost seven million Americans are employed as elementary and secondary school teachers and as college faculty.